 It all started in July 2012, when Amy gave birth to her first child, a beautiful little girl named Erin Grace.
-While Amy was on six months maternity leave, she decided to donate baby clothes and toiletries she wasn’t using.
+While Amy was on maternity leave, she decided to donate baby clothes and toiletries she wasn’t using.
 She wondered who could put them to best use as none of her friends or family were expecting.

 Not knowing what else to do, she would drive to the Spar behind her house, find out which car guards had babies at home, and donate the items that she had loaded in the boot of her car.
 But she wanted to make an even bigger impact.